How Long Does It Take for a Dog to Get Used to a New Puppy?

 Establishing a basic strategy can be helpful in setting your dogs up for a smooth meeting.
 On the other hand, neglecting these points can undermine your dogs’ chances of getting along.

-Your older dog may not welcome a new puppy in a way you had hoped
+Your older dog may not welcome a new puppy in the way you had hoped

 Many dog owners think their older dog will immediately fall in love with the new addition and be as enamored with them as they are.